The goal of this campaign is to achieve greater transparency within the recycling practices in Long Island.

 Background Story: In an attempt to launch an Ocean Friendly Restaurants Program, the Chapter encountered a hurdle.
 Proper recycling techniques is a requirement for restaurants to be certified as “Ocean Friendly.”
 However, most of the restaurants that we spoke with about this program were relying on carting companies to transport their waste to be “Recycled.”
 However, even if the landfill waste and recycling is separated in the front of the store, many carting companies throw the waste into the same dumpster to be transported.

 The Eastern Long Island Chapter, has attempted to investigate the recycling practices of residential recycling facilities and common commercial carting companies, where the trash gets taken to, what is actually recycled, and if there is the possibility of improving the system.
+However, due to limited transparency and limited capacity, our efforts did not uncover any needed information.

 The ELI Chapter Extends its Gratitude to the Southampton Press for addressing the Elephant in the Room.
 Grab a coffee, and dive in.